Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Sequential Monte Carlo Filtering

-In this section we lay out the filtering framework within which the particle flows are formalised.
-Let $\left\{ \mathrm{x}_{t}\in\mathcal{X}:t\in\mathbb{R}^{+}\right\} $ be a sequence of states generated through time by a known continuous-time state process, generally modelled as a Markov process, and $\{\mathrm{y}_{t_{k}}\in\mathcal{Y}:t_{k}\in\mathbb{R}^{+},k\in\mathbb{N}\}$ be a sequence of discrete-time observations of the process generated by an observation model.
-In the classical filtering problem, one is required to compute the best estimate of a function of interest $\varphi$ of the state, given all observations realised up to the time instant $t_{k}$, i.e.,
+In this section we report the filtering framework within which the particle flows may be formalized.
+Let $\{\mathrm{x}_{t}\in\mathcal{X}:t\in\mathbb{R}_{+}\}$ be a sequence of states generated through time by a known continuous-time state process, modelled as a Markov process, and $\{\mathrm{y}_{t_{k}}\in\mathcal{Y}:t_{k}\in\mathbb{R}_{+},k\in\mathbb{N}\}$ be a sequence of discrete-time observations of the process generated by an observation model.
+In the classical filtering problem, one is required to compute the best estimate of a function of interest $\varphi$ of the state, given all observations realized up to the time instant $t_{k}$, i.e.,